rahulgkatre/moist-true/hub/hub-readme.md

-# base-station
+# Hub

-This directory contains the code that will run on the base station in this network.
+This directory contains the code that will run on the Raspberry Pi-based hub in this network.